Prag8855/aab/content/guides/blue-card.md

 - [ ] **Prepare the [required documents ↓](#required-documents)**
     This takes time.
 Start as soon as you can.

-### 3. Go to your visa interview
+### 3. Go to your interview

 Go to your embassy or consulate interview, and give your documents.
 If you have all the [required documents](#required-documents), it only takes a few minutes.

-### 4. Receive your temporary visa
+### 4. Receive your National Visa

-A few weeks (or months) later, you must go to the embassy or consulate again.
-They will give you a temporary visa.
+In a few weeks (or a few months), you must go to the embassy or consulate again.
+They will give you a [[National Visa]].
 It's [a sticker in your passport](/images/aufenthaltstitel.jpg).

-With the temporary visa, you can [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
+This temporary visa that lets you [come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and [start working](/guides/find-a-job-in-berlin#step-6-start-working).

 ### 5. Come to Germany and start working

-You can now travel to Germany.
-Your temporary visa allows you to work.
+With a National Visa, you can travel to Germany and start working.

-After you arrive in Germany, you should [register your address](/guides/anmeldung-in-english-berlin), [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id) and [open a bank account](/guides/first-bank-account-in-germany).
+After you arrive in Germany, [register your address](/guides/anmeldung-in-english-berlin), [get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id) and [open a bank account](/guides/first-bank-account-in-germany).
+These things will be useful later.

 **[How to move to Berlin ➞](/guides/moving-to-berlin)**

 **[Starting a new job in Germany ➞](/guides/find-a-job-in-berlin#step-6-start-working)**

-### 6. Convert your visa to a residence permit
+### 6. Convert your National Visa into a Blue Card

-Your temporary visa is valid for 6 to 12 months.[^29] After your arrive in Germany, you must go to the *[[Ausländerbehörde]]* and convert your temporary visa to a [residence permit](/glossary/Aufenthaltstitel).
+Your National Visa is valid for 6 to 12 months.[^29] After your arrive in Germany, you must convert it into a Blue Card at the *[[Ausländerbehörde]]*.

 You will get a Blue Card residence permit.
 It's valid for up to 4 years.
 You can [renew your Blue Card](#how-to-renew-your-blue-card) before it expires.